richardlehane/siegfried/README.md

 #### Signatures

-By default, siegfried uses the latest PRONOM signatures with no buffer limits (i.e. it may scan all of the file if necessary).
-To use MIME-info signatures, or to add buffer limits or other customisations, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY) to build a custom signature file.
+By default, siegfried uses the latest PRONOM signatures without buffer limits (i.e. it may do full file scans).
+To use MIME-info signatures, or to add buffer limits or other customisations, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY) to build your own signature file.

 ## Install